12 Best Banks for Startups in October 2024

 Whether you’re starting a new business as a freelancer or solopreneur, or you have tons of funding and are launching a fully funded startup, you want to choose the best business bank account.

 But what sets the best banks for startups apart?
-You’ll want to find one with low monthly fees, a variety of services like online bill pay and payment processing, and support to help you scale your business.
+You’ll want to find one with low monthly fees, various services like online bill pay and payment processing, and support to help you scale your business.

 businesswoman sharing ideas